margols/330-PLP/MatLabTutorial.md

 -The integer format can be altered depending on the number of bits, refer to the table below for the notion:
 <img width="1117" alt="Screen Shot 2022-09-25 at 10 43 33 AM" src="https://user-images.githubusercontent.com/113360762/192149697-8227ec1a-033a-41dd-9d23-91b998035078.png">

 ***Adding, Substracting, Multplying and Dividing Integers***
-- You can add integers in matlab without assinging them as integers
+- You can add integers in MATLAB without assinging them as integers
-- CODE EXAMPLE FOR Addition :
+- CODE EXAMPLE FOR ADDITION:
 ``` cadence
 z=5;
 x=56;